-You are cordially invited to attend the 2014 Joint Annual Meeting of Stockholders of PennantPark Investment Corporation ("PNNT") and PennantPark Floating Rate Capital Ltd. ("PFLT" and PNNT each, a "Company" and together, the "Companies") to be held on February 4, 2014 at 9:30 a.m., Eastern Time, at the offices of Dechert LLP, located at 1095 Avenue of the Americas, New York, New York.
+You are cordially invited to attend the 2018 Joint Annual Meeting of Stockholders of PennantPark Investment Corporation ("PNNT") and PennantPark Floating Rate Capital Ltd. ("PFLT" and PNNT each, a "Company" and together, the "Companies") to be held on February 6, 2018 at 9:30 a.m., Eastern Time, at the offices of Dechert LLP, located at 1095 Avenue of the Americas, New York, New York.

-The Notice of Joint Annual Meeting of Stockholders and the Joint Proxy Statement of the Boards of Directors of the Companies, which is accessible on the Internet or by request, provides an outline of the business to be conducted at the Joint Annual Meeting of Stockholders.
-At the meeting, you will be asked to: (1) elect two directors for PNNT and/or one director for PFLT and (2) ratify the selection of McGladrey LLP as your Company's independent registered public accounting firm for the fiscal year ending September 30, 2014.
+The Notice of Joint Annual Meeting of Stockholders and the Joint Proxy Statement of the Companies, which is accessible on the Internet or by request, provides an outline of the business to be conducted at the Joint Annual Meeting of Stockholders.
+At the meeting, you will be asked to: (1) elect two directors for PNNT and/or two directors for PFLT and (2) ratify the selection of RSM US LLP to serve as your Company's independent registered public accounting firm for the fiscal year ending September 30, 2018.
 I will also report on the progress of the Companies during the past year and respond to stockholders' questions.